ONSdigital/sdx-tester/README.md

 The tester application mimics SDX's interaction with RASRM, EQ and DAP, allowing all the major functionality that the SDX project provides to be tested.
 It is made up of an interactive front-end, unittests and Integration tests.

+**Important:** Changes made to any SDX service require ALL tests to be run against the branch before being merged into main.
+This can be achieved by deploying the feature-branch to your own kubernetes cluster via the scripts in SDX-Concourse.

 ## Interactions

 **SDX-Tester mimics the following interactions**